Elvric/ClassNotes/Winter2018/Comp310.md

 The virtual machine runs on the user mode of the physical machine.
 They cannot all run on privileged mode (defined by the hardware) in the hardware so the machine must execute in user mode.
 When a privilege instruction is being executed in the VM then we have a problem.

 ### Sensitive instructions
-Instructions that behave differently whether in kernel or in user mode.
+Instructions that behave differently whether in kernel or in user mode. `cause a fault only in certain systems not all`
 - Control-sensitive instructions
     - Affect allocation of resources on the VM
     - chenge processor mode without causing trap